-Richard Epstein, repstein@camden.rutgers.edu, x6117 Faculty Affairs
+• Suneeta Ramaswami, suneeta.ramaswami@rutgers.edu, x5803 Faculty Affairs

 The associate dean for faculty affairs is responsible for a wide range of matters pertaining to faculty including evaluation, reappointment, tenure and promotion, as well as faculty development.
-He also serves as a resource for the enhancement of faculty research and teaching.
+They also serves as a resource for the enhancement of faculty research and teaching.

-Dr. Epstein earned his Ph.D. from UC-San Diego and is a professor of linguistics.
+Dr. Ramaswami earned her Ph.D. from the University of Pennsylvania and is a professor of computer science.